DonatasD/tc-backend-assignment/README.md

 Public endpoints are marked with @Public decorator.
 Role specific endpoints are marked with @Roles decorator.
 Passwords are hashed using bcrypt.

+### Seeding and Migrations
+Seeding is done in bootstrap script, using seeder module.
+Skipping seeding or enabling seeding can be done with .env variables (0 - disabled, 1 - enabled)
+* SEED_USERS_ENABLED
+* SEED_REVIEWS_ENABLED

+Didn't create TypeORM migration files using typeorm cli.
+However, synchronization should be sufficient to create needed tables when starting the application.

 ### Table Structure
 Students, Mentors and Admins are stored in user table.
 This user type is persisted in role column.